code-distillery/filevault-oak-reindex-hook/README.md

 It helps to trigger a reindex when necessary but not otherwise, when a package containing Oak index definitions is installed.

+#Usage

+To use this index hook:

+* create a content package with index definitions (e.g. below /oak:index)
+* include the hook jar file in `META-INF/vault/hooks`
+* install the content-package

+The hook manages the properties `reindex` and `reindexCount` on an index definition.
+So it makes sense to avoid using these two properties in the content package.

+Reindexing is triggered if an index definition has changed.
+I.e. if the definition node or any of its descendants was added, modified or deleted.